News

 Now, on the call with Amy, Shirin begins to ask her the standard intake questions: Is the abuser an intimate partner?
 Does she live far from the shelter?
 How big is her family?
 What can she tell Shirin about the abuse she experienced?
 Shirin hopes that she can give Amy and her kids the help they need, so that they can make the move to start fresh and rebuild their lives.
 That’s her goal every day.

 For the next few months, we’ll be giving you a glimpse into Shirin’s work, taking you step-by-step through a day in the life of a counsellor at Interval House.
-Stay tuned for the next part in our series, when we follow Shirin through the intake process with a new resident.
+Stay tuned for the next part of our series, when we follow Shirin through the intake process with a new resident.

 Translate »